 The sale closed three weeks ago.
 The calendar, once packed with board meetings, product reviews, and investor calls, sits empty.
 The Slack channels that demanded attention every waking hour have gone quiet.
-The phone is still checked reflexively before the reminder hits - nothing urgent is waiting.
+The phone is still checked reflexively before the reminder hits, to see if nothing urgent is waiting.

 Relief was supposed to come.
 Maybe euphoria.
 Instead, there's something unexpected and hard to name.